Findley Elementary School

-If you have recently lost a clothing item, look on the hooks by the entrance closest to the playground then check our Lost and Found which is located near the elevator on the first floor.
-Check in the office for smaller items such as watches, glasses, etc. If no one claims the clothes, they are sent to the district Clothes Closet at the end of each trimester for donation.
+If you have recently lost a clothing item, look on the hooks by the entrance closest to the playground or our Lost and Found which is located near the elevator on the first floor.
+Check in the office for smaller items such as watches, glasses, etc. If no one claims the clothes, they are sent to the district Clothes Closet at the end of each semester for donation.

 The Parent Authorization for Personal Device Use is located on page 24 of this handbook.

 Each classroom will have three school parties over the course of the school year.